 First ride: Light colour is indeed better than cool white, looks neutral white or almost so.
 I will compare with a neutral white (modified) flashlight soon.
 The beam shape is better for me in that it doesn't have the hard edged block of light before the rest of the beam.
 The reflector looks the same as in the original H-one S, perhaps it wasn't changed contrary to what I've been told, but they just made use of the blurring that will take place by virtue of a bigger LED die?
 Anyway, it still has a fairly large gap from the front wheel to the beam, and the start of the beam (the section that was a hard edged rectangle in the original version) is too bright compared to the rest of the beam.
 It's getting closer to good, but there are still a lot of issues with the beam.
 Comparing to the Luxos B: I can see farther with it than with the Luxos B, whose beam has a lot more artefacts too.
 The lamp is sufficiently different from the old version that Herrmans should have renamed this lamp.
 I certainly can't see as far with this as with the Philips LBL, despite the supposed 95 lux (I didn't use a taillamp).
 I mentioned the issue of lux rating long ago already on my website, that it doesn't just needs to be high, it also needs to stay high for a certain range on the wallshot to give long distance visibility.

-4-1-2012: Ride in the rain, comparing it to the Luxos B and a torch that I modified with a neutral white XP-G LED (colour 5B1, not yet optimal, something like 4C is better):
+4-1-2013: Ride in the rain, comparing it to the Luxos B and a torch that I modified with a neutral white XP-G LED (colour 5B1, not yet optimal, something like 4C is better):

 The first section of the beam, that I think is too high intensity compared to the rest, stands out very well in the rain, it does not disappear.
 If only the rest of the beam could be made this bright the lamp would be fantastic.
 I then switched to the Luxos B and there was a big problem with it: The near field in case of rain is very much overexposed because you see almost nothing from the rest of the beam and thus you only see the light close which will remain better to see because of the angles, which makes the problem worse. [ Btw., in my own reflector design in December I chose light to start at 3 m from the lamp, and at reduced intensity there compared to ca. 15m and further... ] So in the rain the neutral white colour of the H-one S kicked ass, and the artefacts and overexposure of the Luxos-B close to the bike are very annoying such that you see very little with it.
-Especially problematic with glasses and raindrops on it, I felt I was almost blinded by the Luxos B. Comparing the H-one S with the torch: The torch is clearly better in the garden at close range, at larger distance the difference becomes less, but there is some difference such as the grass with water on it looks whiter with the H-one S than with the torch.
+Especially problematic with glasses and raindrops on it, I felt I was almost blinded by the Luxos B. Comparing the H-one S with the torch: The torch is clearly better in the garden at close range, at larger distance the difference becomes smaller, but there is some difference such as that the grass with water on it looks whiter with the H-one S than with the torch.

 I need to do a comparison with the Saferide 60 to finalise my conclusion...